liuyanghejerry/painttyServer/docs/formats.md

 		errcode: 200
 	}

-At preasent, we only support 16-character length string.
+At preasent, we only support 16-character length string for name.

+A successful result returns a info object, including cmdPort, password and a signed key.
+This is very convenient for client to login the room directly.
+The signed key is a token of room owner.
+To protect the room from being attacked by hackers or saboteurs, room owners should never spread this signed key out.

 The errcode can be translate via a `errcode` table.
 Here, we have errcode 200 for unknown error.